-Previous work has discussed many of the problems and constraints in existing computer forensics tools and developed a set of principles to address those problems [43].
-Those principles have been used to develop a solution [44].
+Previous work has discussed many of the problems and constraints in existing computer forensics tools and developed a set of principles to address those problems [45].
+Those principles have been used to develop a solution [46].
 But even there, assumptions underlie claims about the completeness and effectiveness of the solution.
-A systematic approach and a model that guides forensic logging and auditing is necessary [45, 46].
-The structured approach is needed for two reasons.
+A systematic approach that guides forensic logging and auditing is necessary [47, 49].
+A structured approach is needed for two reasons.
 First, understanding the landscape of possible objects and events must precede deciding whether a solution is complete.
 Second, understanding the problem allows the development of the relevant necessary and sufficient objects and actions.
 Indeed, the model is designed to investigate intruders attempting to achieve their goals.
 The model employs attack graphs based on intruder goals and violations of security policy to define the information that needs to be logged on a computer system in order to forensically analyze those events.